 Lead

-If any pack animals are being used, someone must take the lead activity and succeed on a Animal Handling check each hour.
+If any pack animals are being used, someone must take the lead activity and succeed on an Animal Handling check each hour.
 The DC of the check is determined by the terrain.
 If the check fails, the group’s speed is halved for that hour.

 Map